Dutch plan tougher asylum policy as migrants flock to Europe

 Failed asylum seekers would be limited to "a few weeks'" shelter after being turned down, if they do not agree to return home.
 They would then either be deported or sent away to fend for themselves.

-Under the plan, six national centres applying the stricter guidelines would provide only to people who agree to leave.
+Under the plan, six national centers applying the stricter guidelines would provide only to people who agree to leave.

 The proposal prompted a clash between Rutte's ruling right-wing Liberals and their junior coalition partner, Labour, that nearly toppled the government in April.